MikeBishop/origin-fed-up/draft-bishop-httpbis-origin-fed-up.md

 compromise or misissuance, plus any amount of time required to discover the situation.

+Additionally, the fact that a certificate has not been revoked is not proof that the issuer was permitted to issue it in the first place.
+An attacker-controlled CA could be used to hijack any site and could return a fully normal OCSP response.
+This indicates that OCSP without a publicly-auditable CT entry does not provide sufficient proof, especially when private CAs are trusted by the user agent.

 # Balancing Concerns

 The primary reasons for avoiding the DNS resolution were two-fold.
 First and